9 Outstanding WordPress Page Builder Plugins of (2019)

 Ease of Use:

-As a result it’s a bit slower when compared with others on the list when you want to bold font, align text, etc.
+We found that it was a bit slower when compared with page builders on the list when executing tasks like bolding font, aligning text, etc.

 Beaver Builder offers 29 design elements/modules to build your website which cover all of the basics like pricing tables, tabs, counters and image galleries.